abinit/abinit/doc/tutorial/gwr1.md

 Silicon is an indirect band gap semiconductor:
 The CBM is located at the $\Gamma$ point
-The KS fundamental band gap is XXX that is strongly underestimanted wrt experiment.
+The KS fundamental band gap is XXX that is strongly underestimated wrt experiment.

 !!! important

-    Similarly to the conventional GW code, also GWR can compute QP corrections only for the $\kk$-points belonging to the mesh found in the WFK file.
+    Similarly to the conventional GW code, also GWR can compute QP corrections only for the $\kk$-points belonging to the mesh used to generate the WFK file.
     Before running GW calculations is always a good idea to analyze carefully the KS band structure to understand the location of the band edges and select the most appropriate $\kk$-mesh.